Battle of Kyiv (2022)

-The Battle of Kyiv was part of the Kyiv offensive in the Russian invasion of Ukraine for control of Kyiv, the capital city of Ukraine, and surrounding districts.
+The Battle of Kyiv was part of the Kyiv offensive in the Russian invasion of Ukraine for control of Kyiv, the capital city of Ukraine, and surrounding districts including Hostomel Airport.
 The combatants were elements of the Russian Armed Forces and Ukrainian Armed Forces.
-The battle lasted from 25 February 2022 to 2 April 2022 and ended with the withdrawal of Russian forces.
+The battle lasted from 24 February 2022 to 2 April 2022 and ended with the withdrawal of Russian forces.

 Initially, Russian forces captured key areas to the north and west of Kyiv, leading to international prediction of the city's imminent fall.
 However, stiff Ukrainian resistance sapped Russian momentum.
 Poor Russian logistics and tactical decisions helped the defenders to thwart efforts at encirclement, and, after a month of protracted fighting, Ukrainian forces began counterattacking.

-During peace talks in Istanbul on 29 March, the Russian delegation declared they would drastically scale down military activity near Kyiv and Chernihiv.
+Following the successful Ukrainian counterattacks in late March, Russia began withdrawing its forces from the Kyiv area on 29 March.
 Four days later, the Ukrainian authorities declared that Kyiv and the surrounding Kyiv Oblast were again under Ukrainian control.

-First Russian attack (2527 February 2022)
+First Russian attack (2427 February 2022)

 Russian forces engaged Ukrainian troops at Hostomel Airport on 24 February 2022.
 A key supply point for Russian troops near Kyiv, the airport, located in Hostomel, a town northwest of the city, was captured the following day.

 Russian infiltration and initial Ukrainian mobilization

+On 24 February, Russian troops parachuted into Kyiv in an effort to kill or capture President Volodymyr Zelensky and his family.
+Street battles followed and the presidential compound was barricaded, while Russian paratroopers made two attempts to storm the compound.

 On the morning of 25 February, three Russian saboteurs, dressed as Ukrainian soldiers, entered Obolon District, 6 mi north of the Verkhovna Rada building, the seat of the parliament of Ukraine.
 They were killed by Ukrainian forces afterwards.
-Several hours later, a Ukrainian Sukhoi Su-27 fighter aircraft piloted by Colonel Oleksandr Oksanchenko was shot down over the city, eventually crashing into an apartment building.
+Several hours later, a Ukrainian Sukhoi Su-27 fighter aircraft piloted by Colonel Oleksandr Oksanchenko was shot down over the city and crashed into an apartment building.
 Throughout the day, gunfire was heard at several wards of the city.
 Ukrainian officials described the gunfire as arising from clashes with Russian forces.
 There was heavy gunfire in the city during the night.
 Ukrainian forces later claimed to have killed around 60 Russian saboteurs during the process.